acasi-ctf/ctf/sprint-reports/Sprint 6.md

 ## Retrospective Summary
 ### Here's what went well
 * Git usage was better.
 * People working together and planning really well for the most part.
 * Much better use of GitHub Issues and linking issues in GitHub.
-* Less time crunch
+* Less time crunch overall.

 ### Here's what we'd like to improve
 * Splitting GitHub issues into smaller pieces.